 What is Bluetooth® anyway?

 According to Wikipedia, Bluetooth® is a wireless technology standard for exchanging data over short distances (using short-wavelength UHF radio waves in the ISM band from 2.4 to 2.485 GHz) from fixed and mobile devices and building personal area networks (PANs).
 Invented by telecom vendor Ericsson in 1994, it was originally conceived as a wireless alternative to RS-232 data cables.
 It can connect several devices, overcoming problems of synchronization.

-Here are 6 important factors showing why Bluetooth enabled Hearing Protection Headsets are must for a job site:
+Here are 6 Important Factors Showing Why Bluetooth-Enabled Hearing Protection Headsets are a Must for a Jobsite:

 - Your employees want and or need to use mobile phones or tablets at the job site

-Mobile devices make people more flexible and therefor more productive.
+Mobile devices make people more flexible and therefore more productive.
 Allowing use on the job site can be a win/win for your business.

 - You recognize that using a mobile phone in a high-noise environment is a dangerous proposition

 Hearing can be impacted on both ends of the line, situational awareness can be degraded, and even the act of closing off the other ear to hear the person on the other end can lead to unsafe behavior.

 - You’ve noticed employees removing hearing protection to use their mobile phones.

 Removing hearing protection in a noisy environment dramatically increases the risk of noise exposure, increasing the likelihood of hearing loss